Peter Charleton

-Peter Mitchel Andrew Charleton (born 11 April 1956) is an Irish judge who has served as a Judge of the Supreme Court of Ireland since June 2014.
+Peter Mitchel Andrew Charleton (born 11 April 1956) is an Irish lawyer who served as a Judge of the Supreme Court of Ireland from June 2014 to April 2026.
 He previously served as a Judge of the High Court from 2006 to 2014.

 Early life

 He was educated at St Mary's College, Dublin, Trinity College Dublin and King's Inns.
 He was the Auditor of the College Historical Society between 1977 and 1978.
 His immediate predecessor was Mary Harney.
 He was in the final of the Irish Times Debate in 1977 and won the Benchers' Trophy for legal debate with Alex Schuster in 1979.
 As auditor of the CHS, his inaugural address was on the subject of "Republicanism Reviewed" and featured contributions from Conor Cruise O'Brien, John A. Murphy, Bernadette Devlin McAliskey, Mairéad Corrigan, Noël Browne and John Brooke, 2nd Viscount Brookeborough.

 Legal career

 He was called to the Bar in 1979, and became a senior counsel in 1995.
 He was the first senior counsel to appear in an Irish court without a wig, following the enactment of the Courts and Court Officers Act 1995.
 He was appointed to the Advisory Group on Criminal Law and Procedure in 1996 by Minister for Justice Nora Owen.

 His legal practice included appearing for the Director of Public Prosecutions in criminal trials.
 He was prosecuting counsel in cases against Catherine Nevin for murder, and Paul Ward and John Gilligan in the Special Criminal Court for the murder of Veronica Guerin.
 Charleton also represented clients as a criminal defence barrister and in family law, judicial review and commercial law cases.
 He represented Christy Burke in a defamation action in 1996 and Eircom in a case related to the publication of a phone sex line in their telephone directory.
 He defended Ritchie Neville and Jason "J" Brown of the boyband 5ive following charges arising out of an altercation in Temple Bar, Dublin in 2001.